Raising a wild animal as a pet can sound like a pretty fun thing to do. But I’m here to tell you why you shouldn’t.

 Thank you for listening.
-But stay tuned for my own stories about rescuing wild animals.
+Stay tuned for my own stories about rescuing wild animals.
 The difference is that I had guidance from Wildlife Rescue Personnel.

-Raising a Wild Animal as a Pet - 5 REASONS Why You Shouldn't Do It
+Raising a Wild Animal as a Pet - 5 REASONS Why You Shouldn't Click To Tweet

 MY QUESTION FOR YOU TODAY: Have you ever raised a wild animal?
 (I won’t tell.)
 But I’d love it if you would share your story with us in the comment section below.
 Or it would be fun if you wanted to write something up for me to share it here on my blog!
 Oh yes!
 Please do!